dylan-hackers/historic-dylan-svn/network/koala/README.txt

 Not much here yet.
 Best bet for learning how to develop a web application is to look at one of the existing examples.
-The koala-basics library is probably the best one to start with.
+The koala-demo library is probably the best one to start with.